 Below by Dr. Eric Kezirian

-- Sleep study.
 Snoring can be a sign of a more-serious condition called obstructive sleep apnea Although most patients with obstructive sleep apnea also snore, the difference is that sleep apnea involves blockage of breathing in night.
 It may be associated with health problems like high blood pressure or with disruption of sleep, leading to sleepiness and fatigue.
 The standard approach for patients with loud snoring that wakes up others, especially if there are other signs of sleep apnea, is to get a sleep study that can determine if a patient has obstructive sleep apnea.
-I will often try some of the conservative steps in this article before ordering a sleep study, but if the snoring or other concerns do not clear up completely, it is important to check with a sleep specialist or other medical provider.
+There is an alternative to a traditional sleep study, where you need to consult your doctor, then sleep specialists and then arrange for an overnight appointment at a sleep lab.
+Take the free one minute online assessment here to see if you are at risk.
+If you are you can order a home sleep test and consult with a sleep specialist from the comforts of your own home.

 By itself, snoring is mostly an annoyance to the bed partner.
 However, snoring may be a sign of more significant sleep disorders.